-Exports of unspecified thorium compounds were 20,300 kilograms through August 2022.
-About one-half of the exports had a unit value of less than \$50 per kilogram, so it is possible that they were misclassified.
-Owing to potentially misclassified material and variations in the type and purity of thorium compounds, the unit value of exports can vary widely by month and by exporting customs district.
+Exports of unspecified thorium compounds were 63,200 kilograms through August 2023 with average unit values ranging from \$29 per kilogram to \$74 per kilogram and averaged \$69 per kilogram.
+Owing to variations in the type and purity of thorium compounds, the unit value of exports can vary widely by month and by exporting customs district.

 Globally, monazite was produced primarily for its rare-earth-element content, and only a small fraction of the byproduct thorium was recovered and consumed.
-Thailand was the leading producer of monazite.
+Australia, Madagascar, and Thailand were the leading producing countries of monazite, in descending order of gross weight of monazite.
 Thorium consumption worldwide is relatively small compared with that of most other mineral commodities.
-In international trade, China was the leading importer of monazite; Thailand, Madagascar, Vietnam and Nigeria were China's leading import sources, in descending order of quantity.
+In international trade, China was the leading importer of monazite; Madagascar, Thailand, Nigeria, and Vietnam were China's leading import sources, in descending order of quantity.